robotics-4-all/device-app-manager/README.md

 - **Install Application**: Nothing to explain here, the functionality is obvious.
 - **Start Application**: Start a previously installed application
 - **Stop Application**: Stop a currently running application
 - **Delete Application**: Delete an application.
 Does not terminate the currently running application instance.
 Use the **Stop Application** service in case you need such functionality.
+- **FastDeploy Application**: Simple build-and-deploy service that does not store the application in local repository

 ## Supported Application Types